topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    *The 'Sights' folder in selection mode.*

-On the right hand side of each item there is a handle with three bars.
-Drag a handle to a desired position and release the finger.
+On the right hand side of each item a handle with three bars is displayed.
+Drag such a handle to a desired position and release your finger.
 The waypoint will then be moved in the list to the desired location.
-In the example we below, we have move 'Stonehenge' to the top.
+In the example below, we have moved 'Stonehenge' to the bottom.

 .. figure:: ../_static/waypoint-folder7.png
    :height: 568px